 The Domestic Legal Framework on the Right of Peaceful Assembly

-In its 2017 National Report for its Universal Periodic Review under the UN Human Rights Council, Gabon claimed incorrectly that: "Having the status of constitutional law since 28 February 1992, the preamble to the Constitution includes key guiding principles such as freedom of peaceful assembly".
-The Preamble to the Constitution does, though, refer to treaties, such as the 1981 African Charter, which do protect the right of peaceful assembly.
+While the operative text of the 1991 Constitution of Gabon (as amended through 2011) does not guarantee the right of peaceful assembly, in its 2017 National Report for its Universal Periodic Review under the UN Human Rights Council, Gabon declared that: "Having the status of constitutional law since 28 February 1992, the preamble to the Constitution includes key guiding principles such as freedom of peaceful assembly".
+The Preamble to the Constitution refers to treaties such as the 1981 African Charter and to the Universal Declaration of Human Rights, which protect the right of peaceful assembly.

 Gabon further claimed that it "recognises and guarantees this inviolable and inalienable right, as it does other such rights".
 It noted, though, that: